 - Maintenance & Safety System

-- Engineering Modelling & Simulation
+- Electrical and Electronic Engineering Modelling and Simulation

 - Industrial Communication System

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.